ehenon/memos/nodejs/easily_manage_several_versions_of_nodejs_on_windows/README.md

 Now you have version `16.15.1` of Node.js installed and used on your computer.

-If you need another one in the future, you can run the same commands `nvm install` (to install a new version) and `nvm use` (to use a particular one).
+If you need another one in the future, you can run the same commands:
+- `nvm install` (to install a new version)
+- `nvm use` (to use a particular one).

 To list the different versions available on your computer, you can run the `nvm ls` command.
 An asterisk will be present next to the version in use: